uselagoon/lagoon/docs/using_lagoon/getting_started.md

 `pygmy` is a Ruby gem, so simply `gem install pygmy`.
 For detailed usage info on `pygmy`, see the [amazee.io docs](https://docs.amazee.io/local_docker_development/pygmy.html)

 ## Preparing the site

+### Drupal Settings Files
+The containers of Lagoon provide all the configuration variables that Drupal requires via environment variables.
+We have provided a set of example Drupal settings files for you to use [here](https://github.com/amazeeio/drupal-setting-files/tree/lagoon).
+Copy these into your site.
+Don't forget to make sure you `.gitignore` will allow you to commit the settings files.

+### Docker Configuration

+#### `docker-compose.yml`

+#### Dockerfiles